-The business model based on the concept of ‘meal kits’ is already implanted in the United States, but foodStories aims to improve on it be adding a zero-waste strategy.
-On one hand it prevents food waste by including no more than is needed to prepare each recipe, and on the other it avoids all use of single-use plastics, which means that less refuse is generated.
-Right now, it is the only company in the world offering a home delivery service of food in reusable glass containers, which the user then returns for sterilization and use in future orders.
+The business model based on the concept of ‘meal kits’ is already implanted in the United States, but foodStories aims to improve on it be adding a zero waste strategy.
+On one hand, it prevents food waste by including no more than is needed to prepare each recipe, and on the other it avoids all use of single-use plastics, which means that less refuse is generated.
+Right now, it is the only company in the world offering a home delivery service of food in reusable glass containers, which the user then returns for sterilisation and use in future orders.

 The recipes that foodStories suggests are created by nutritionists and based on fresh seasonal produce sourced from local suppliers.
 This means cutting out the middlemen and that the food retains more of its natural properties: it avoids the carbon footprint associated with food transport and supports local businesses and the regional economy.
 The technology it developed allows the company to calculate the cost of each portion of the produce, generate automatic shopping lists every night with the ingredients required for the following days’ meals, issues automatic orders to suppliers and handles the process of cleaning the packaging for reuse.

 For now, foodStories’ service is only available in the city of Madrid, but it plans to extend operations to other cities in the next two years, starting with Barcelona and Paris.

 Emilio Viguera, Managing director